-Ubuntu 18.04 LTS has switched to Netplan for configuring network interfaces.
-Netplan is based on YAML based configuration system that makes configuration process very simple.
-Netplan has replaced the old configuration file /etc/network/interfaces that we previously used for configuring network interfaces in Ubuntu.
+Netplan is the Ubuntu network configuration tool in all recent Ubuntu versions.
+Netplan is based on a YAML-based configuration system that makes the configuration process very simple.
+It has replaced the old /etc/network/interfaces configuration file that we used to use for configuring network interfaces in Ubuntu and other Linux distributions.

 Network configuration using Netplan

 You can find the new configuration files at /etc/netplan/*.yaml.
 Ubuntu server generates Netplan configuration file for system-networkd named 01-netcfg.yaml, while Ubuntu desktop generates a Netplan configuration file for Network-Manager named 01-network-manager-all.yaml.

 As I am working on Ubuntu desktop, I have 01-network-manager-all.yaml file in my /etc/netplan directory for network configuration.
 01-network-manager-all.yaml is used to configure the first interface.
 If you have multiple interfaces, use 02-network-manager-all.yaml for the second interface.
 Netplan applies the configuration in the numerical order.
 That means 01 file will be applied before the 02 file.

 Now let’s move towards network configuration.
 Follow the steps below to configure static or dynamic IP addressing in Ubuntu:

 1. First, find the name of the active network interfaces that you want to configure.
 To do so run the following command: